t0ma5/github-pages-blog-action/readme.md

 # github-pages-blog-action

-Fork of [nilbuild/github-pages-blog-action](https://github.com/nilbuild/github-pages-blog-action) maintained for blogMD.
-Read more on the [live blog](https://t0ma5.github.io/how-this-blog-works.html).

 Builds a static markdown blog and deploys it to GitHub Pages.
+Read more on the [live blog](https://t0ma5.github.io/how-this-blog-works.html)

+Fork of [nilbuild/github-pages-blog-action](https://github.com/nilbuild/github-pages-blog-action) maintained for blogMD

 ## Features